-The CIE will post a document, "Limerick Immigration Entry Requirements", in your online Learning Content, with a list of documents to have on your person as you go through immigration.

 The Irish immigration authorities will review the documents and computer-swipe and datestamp your passport.
 You have one month from the date stamped in your passport to register with the Immigration Office.

 Please note that these regulations may affect your airline ticket purchase.
-Some airlines allow students to board the plane with a return date that exceeds the 90-day limit as long as they can supply the immigration documents listed above.
-Other airlines strictly enforce the entry requirements and will not allow you to board the plane without a visa if your return date exceeds the 90 days.
 See the "Travel Arrangements" section of this guide for details.